kumuluz/kumuluzee-samples/kumuluzee-logs-fluentd/README.md

 # KumuluzEE Logs sample with Fluentd implementation

-> Build a REST service which utilizes a built-in logging framework with Fluentd implementation to log basic metrics and pack it as a KumuluzEE microservice
+> Build a REST service that utilizes a built-in logging framework with Fluentd implementation to log basic metrics and pack it as a KumuluzEE microservice

 The objective of this sample is to demonstrate how to use the built-in logging framework with Fluentd implementation to log basic metrics.